 This project is in Loyalty domain where in the credits of Travel, Purchases etc are measured and benefits are passed to customers.

+Responsibilities:

 As an architect responsible for bringing technical innovation, discussing technical solutions with client, responsible for delivering the entire project.